Narayan Gopal

-Gopal is one of the most celebrated and influential musicians of the 20th century and received many awards during his lifetime.
+Gopal was one of the most celebrated and influential musicians of the 20th century and received many awards during his lifetime.

 Early life

-Narayan Gopal Guruacharya was born on 4 October 1939 (18 Ashoj 1996 B.S.) in Kilagal Tole, Kathmandu, Nepal as a eldest child of Asha Gopal Guruacharya and Ram Devi Guruacharya.
+Narayan Gopal Guruacharya was born on 18 Ashoj 1996 B.S. in, Jhapa, Nepal to Asha Gopal Guruacharya and Ram Devi Guruacharya.
 He was born into a traditional Newar family and had five brothers and three sisters.
-He completed School Leaving Certificate (SLC) in 2016 B.S. and obtained a Bachelor of Arts degree in Humanities from Tri-Chandra College.
-He also went to Maharaja Sayajirao University of Baroda in India to study Indian classical music but returned to Nepal without completing his studies.
+He completed the School Leaving Certificate (SLC) in 2016 B.S. and obtained a Bachelor of Arts degree in humanities from Tri-Chandra College.
+He also went to the Maharaja Sayajirao University of Baroda in India to study Indian classical music but returned to Nepal without completing his studies.
 He married Pemala Lama in 1971.